Mold Toxin Illness & Tick-borne Diseases

 Mold Toxin Illness & Lyme Disease

 One reason some with Lyme disease have a hard time recovering is due to Mold Toxin Illness.
-Some also have problems removing Lyme toxins.
-In this video and written article I describe the latest approaches to successfully diagnose and treat mold and lyme toxin illness.
+In this video and written article I describe the latest approaches to successfully diagnose and manage Mold Toxin Illness.

 Marty Ross MD Discusses Mold Toxin Illness